“Aha. I can fix you!” my new dermatologist said, tapping away on his keyboard.

 Furthermore, devoting time to side projects, hobbies and other activities just for the joy of them helps us recover (as long as it doesn’t encroach on sleep of course), reset to fight another day.

 Lastly, it’s also common knowledge that exercise is good for our cognitive faculties, as well as our bodies.
-See my post about this back in the day.
+See my post about this from way back.

 These would be a welcome part of a self-care routine.